Oona King: 2005 general election

-Bethnal Green and Bow, with a population of approximately 45,000 Muslim residents, was George Galloway's best chance to defeat a Labour candidate in what became a "bitter single issue campaign."
+Bethnal Green and Bow, with a population of approximately 45,000 Muslim residents, was seen as George Galloway's best chance to defeat a Labour candidate in what became a "bitter single issue campaign" over King's support for the Iraq War.
 King described the contest as "one of the dirtiest ... we have ever seen in British politics" and complained of "quite disturbing" anti-semitic and racial abuse.
+Galloway said Labour's postal vote strategy in the seat was "close to illegal, if not illegal".

 Both candidates were given police protection, King after her car tyres were slashed and Galloway after receiving a death threat.
 King lost the seat by 823 votes, a 26.2% swing from King to Galloway.
 King said that, whilst her support for the war in Iraq had been a major issue, false claims in the Bangladeshi press that she wanted to get rid of halal meat had played a part in her defeat.

 2005–2009

 King had said that she would remain in Bethnal Green and Bow with her constituency office funded from the GMB trade union, attempting to act as an unofficial MP.
 However, later in 2005, she began a career in the media, saying "I wanted to be an MP all my life, and when it didn't work, I thought, well then, I'll just have to go down a different path."
 In 2007, King published her autobiography, The Oona King Diaries: House Music.

 In 2008, Prime Minister Gordon Brown appointed her to act as his Senior Policy Adviser on Equalities and Diversity and Faith.
 In January 2009, King was appointed head of diversity at Channel 4.
 Before relocating to the United States she lived in Mile End, in a converted pub, in the East End of London.